-(5) The cabinet shall also conduct a show cause hearing regarding terms and conditions that are a part of a certificate of need approval and license at the request of any person.
+(5) The cabinet shall also conduct a show cause hearing regarding terms and conditions that are a part of a certificate of need approval and license at the request of any affected person.

-(6) The show cause hearing regarding the terms and conditions shall determine whether a person is operating a health facility or health service in violation of any terms or conditions that are a part of that certificate of need approval and license.
+(6) The show cause hearing regarding the terms and conditions shall determine if a person is operating a health facility or health service in violation of any terms or conditions that are a part of that certificate of need approval and license.

 (7) Show cause hearings shall be conducted in accordance with the provisions of Section 3 of this administrative regulation.

 (8) If a show cause hearing is held, the individual or entity alleged to be in violation of KRS Chapter 216B shall have the burden of showing that the individual or entity: